The Mountain Hermitage

 9:30 pm Rest/Sleep or continuing practice

 Additional scholarship funds are available.
-Please fill out a scholarship application form and send it with your application form.
-Qualifying applicants must pay at least $425, or whatever they able to between that and the low end of the sliding scale.
+Please fill out the special scholarship application form and include this with your regular application form.
 The Mountain Hermitage will gratefully receive donations to our scholarship fund to enable those in financial need to attend this retreat.
 Donations are tax-deductible and should be marked ‘Scholarship Fund’.

 The retreat fees only cover basic expenses and operating costs.
 The teacher(s) offer the Buddha Dhamma without any set fee, and totally depend on DANA – on the generosity of their students and benefactors – for the support of their daily life needs.